 Non-Touch Screen Laptop

-Non Touch Screen Laptops are available in very basic to very high configuration.
+Non-Touch Screen Laptops are available in very basic to very high configurations.
 Most consumers buy non-touchscreen laptops only.

 Many of us may feel that having a touch screen makes more sense as we are getting an extra feature.
 But the question is how many of us really use a touch screen on our laptops?